1) By careful analysis, we can, with both pleasure and profit, reverse her process to learn something about ourselves and our society.

 Cases of complexity

-A completely automated flour mill, by Oliver Evans, 1782.
+A completely automated flour mill, designed and operated by Oliver Evans, 1782.

 Oliver Evans (1755 - 1819) American inventor & factory builder, Philadelphia, Pa.

 Oliver Evans pioneered the high-pressure steam engine, automated milling, and refrigeration.
 Evans was born in Newport, Delaware on September 13, 1755.
 At sixteen years old, he was apprenticed to a wheelwright, however, within two years Oliver Evans began his inventing of a new high-pressure steam engine.
 Evans also invented textile machine tools and milling equipment.
 He was a millwright by training.

 In 1782, Oliver Evans built the first automatic mill on Red Clay Creek, Delaware.
 In 1789, the first U.S. patent for a steam-powered land vehicle was granted to Oliver Evans, called the Oruktor Amphibolis, a steam driven carriage that also floated on the Delaware River and served as a dredge.
 Evans, one of America's pioneering inventors, created the high-pressure steam engine and advanced the milling industry by automating flour mills (pictured above).

 Thomas Jefferson denied him the patent for his milling operation (and this rights to any monetary payment) claiming that Evan's presumed originality in the automated mill's design was really just a series of adaptations from Archimedes.

 It was Archimedes, not Evans – so Jefferson thought – who had perfected the "Archimedean screw," a device used in Egypt for lifting water from a lower to a higher plane.
 Seen here the device is the slant angled, threaded drive leaning to the left from "A" above to "N" below:

 Week One: the story of Thamus

 Week Two: Pursell question and the story of Prometheus